-The broadacre cropping vocational qualifications will give farmers and horticulturalists the ability to make informed decisions regarding production systems, the use of digital technologies to improve productivity and working with agronomists working as independent consultants or employed by retail-based companies.
+The broadacre cropping vocational qualifications will give farmers and horticulturalists the ability to make informed decisions regarding production systems, the use of digital technologies to improve productivity and working with agronomists, who are usually independent consultants or employed by retail-based companies.

-Broadacre cropping (which includes cereals, oilseeds, lupins, sugarcane, legumes, hops, cotton, hay and silage) is an important Australian industry, contributing over \$20 billion, or more than 50 per cent, of the gross value of agricultural production in 2009-10 (ABS 2011).
-According to national land use mapping, about 26.5 million hectares, or 3 per cent of the total area of Australia (Figure 1), was cropped in 2005-06 (ABARE-BRS 2010).
+Broadacre cropping (which includes cereals, oilseeds, lupins, sugarcane, legumes, hops, cotton, hay and silage) is an important Australian industry, which is expected to lead the recovery of farm production volumes following periods of drought and bushfires134.
+According to national land use mapping, around 285,693 km2, or 3.72% of the total area of Australia, is used for cropping135.
 Pasture production for animal grazing systems apply the same techniques to establish and maintain production and quality.